 Right, I thought so.
+Me neither!

 The first thing you need to remember when teaching a child with dyslexia to read is that reading for a dyslexic is difficult – very difficult!

-The next thing that you need to know is that research has shown that reading instruction needs to push our kids with dyslexia in order to be affective.
+The next thing that you need to know is that research has shown that reading instruction needs to push our kids with dyslexia in order to be effective.
 Now that you’re totally confused, let me share some ways we make teaching reading intense but fun in our house.

 Make Teaching Reading Fun